The applicable law specifies three types of settlement permits:

 Nationals from non-privileged countries must obtain a visa for the duration of their business trip to Hungary and apply for their visa at a Hungarian diplomatic post abroad.

-A valid Schengen visa entitles the holder to travel through and stay in the member countries of the Schengen Agreement (Germany, Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland) for a maximum period of 90 days within any 180-day period.
+A valid Schengen visa entitles the holder to travel through and stay in the member countries of the Schengen Agreement (Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland) for a maximum period of 90 days within any 180-day period.

 Foreign nationals seconded within the same group of undertakings may only obtain a residence permit in Hungary if they hold the position of executive, expert or trainee.
 If secondees do not hold any of the above positions, or if the secondment is not intragroup, a local employment contract with the Hungarian receiving entity is necessary to obtain a work and residence permit.

-To be eligible for a Visitor Investor Visa, the third-country national must meet the following conditions:
+To be eligible for a Guest Investor Visa, the third-country national must meet the following conditions:

-The New Immigration Act defines the following investments as being in the national economic interest:
+The following investments are defined as being in the national economic interest:

 The visa is valid for up to two years.

-According to the New Immigration Act, the holder of a Visitor Investor Residence Permit is entitled to carry out activities for consideration on their own or as a managing director of a company, cooperative or other legal person established for gainful purposes, or is entitled to work in Hungary within the framework of an employment relationship.
+The holder of a Guest Investor Residence Permit is entitled to carry out activities for consideration on their own or as a managing director of a company, cooperative or other legal person established for gainful purposes, or is entitled to work in Hungary within the framework of an employment relationship.

-To be eligible for a Visitor Investor Residence Permit, the third-country national must meet the following conditions:
+To be eligible for a Guest Investor Residence Permit, the third-country national must meet the following conditions:

-The New Immigration Act introduces the Hungarian Card, which will only be available to third-country nationals (i) whose purpose of residence is to carry out actual work for or under the direction of another person for consideration based on their employment relationship, or (ii) who, as the owner or manager of a company, cooperative or other legal person established for gainful purposes, is actually carrying out work in addition to the activities falling within the scope of that activity.
+The Hungarian Card is available to third-country nationals (i) whose purpose of residence is to carry out work for or under the direction of another person for consideration based on their employment relationship, or (ii) who, as the owner or manager of a company, cooperative or other legal person established for gainful purposes, is carrying out work in addition to the activities falling within the scope of that activity.

 In addition to the above, the third-country national must meet at least one of the following criteria:

-The National Directorate-General for Aliens Policing issues EU Blue Cards to support the work and residence of foreign nationals with especially high skills.
+EU Blue Cards can be issued for foreign nationals with especially advanced skills.
 An EU Blue Card is both a work and residence permit.
 With an EU Blue Card, a temporary residence title is issued for four years.
 If the duration of the employment contract is less than four years, the EU Blue Card is valid for the duration of the employment contract plus three months.
 An EU Blue Card can be extended for an additional four-year period.

 Hungarian immigration law provides specific provisions regarding residence permits of spouses and other close relatives of foreign nationals holding a residence permit, a settlement permit or another valid long-term visa.
 These specific provisions aim to facilitate the cohabitation of families during their residence in Hungary.